RankDose Logo

 This phenomenon is known as fractured or mixed intent.

-Google’s Quality Rater Guidelines label these as “queries with multiple meanings.”
-They’ve even provided examples to illustrate how they tackle such queries, categorizing them into dominant, common, and minor interpretations.
 However, it’s not always straightforward.
 Given that understanding search intent is pivotal in SEO, it’s crucial to grasp how to navigate mixed or fractured SERPs.
 If you can’t align with one of the intents, ranking becomes a distant dream.

 Let’s dive deeper.